-Covers one film maker each semester and examines their work in artistic, social and historical terms.
+Units: 3.00 - CSU 54.0 hours lecture Covers one film maker each semester and examines their work in artistic, social and historical terms.
 The selection of the film makers studied each semester will be denoted in the class schedule each semester.
-May be taken 2 times for credit.